xiao-liang/QuickerLaTeX/README.md

 For a complete list, visit the [webpage of Pavel Holoborodko](http://www.holoborodko.com/pavel/quicklatex/) (the amazing developer).

-These features are actually already enough for many Wordpress bloggers who use a moderate amount of LaTeX codes.
+These features are actually already enough for many WordPress bloggers who use a moderate amount of LaTeX codes.

 For these features, our **QuickerLaTeX** tool does nothing but simply keeps the LaTeX codes as it is, to allow QuickLaTeX to deal with it.